IEvangelist/davidpine.dev/src/content/posts/dot-net-standard-demystified/index.md

 ## `[.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard/) `

 If the name [_Immo Landwerth_](https://github.com/terrajobst) doesn't ring a bell, perhaps [@terrajobst](https://twitter.com/terrajobst) will?
 Regardless of whether you've heard of him before -- you'd be wise to remember him now.
 He is a program manager for Microsoft and has a huge part in the `.NET` ecosystem as a whole.
-Immo has a `.NET Standard` video series on {{< i fa-lg fa-youtube >}} and if you do not have time to read this post, by all means [watch his videos](https://www.youtube.com/playlist?list=PLRAdsfhKI4OWx321A_pr-7HhRNk7wOLLY).
+Immo has a `.NET Standard` video series on YouTube and if you do not have time to read this post, by all means [watch his videos](https://www.youtube.com/playlist?list=PLRAdsfhKI4OWx321A_pr-7HhRNk7wOLLY).

 > `.NET Standard` is a specification.
 It represents a set of APIs that all `.NET` platforms have to implement.
 > <cite>[Immo Landwerth](https://youtu.be/YI4MurjfMn8?list=PLRAdsfhKI4OWx321A_pr-7HhRNk7wOLLY&t=191)</cite>